isbainemohamed/For_Joseph/README.md

 black stars (e.g. ★★★★☆).
 Submitting the rating is handled without refreshing the page.
 NOTE: You do not need to implement the backend.

+Fo this question you will find the 3 files, above index.html , style.css and script.js download them and put them at the same directory then open index page with your browser to see the rating widget

 ## Second Question:

 Q3 [C] Design and implement a stack class (i.e. struct with accompanying functions).
 The interface should